How To Tell if a Mirena IUD Has Moved | Clear Signs Explained

 Symptom/Sign Normal Position Moved/Displaced Position

-IUD String Length Consistent; easy to feel near cervix Slightly longer/shorter; sometimes not palpable
+IUD String Length Consistent; may be felt near cervix Slightly longer/shorter; sometimes not palpable

 Pain Level Mild cramps post-insertion; minimal ongoing pain Persistent pelvic pain; sharp cramps; pain during sex

-Bleeding Pattern Lighter periods over time; occasional spotting initially Irrregular spotting; heavier bleeding; bleeding between periods
+Bleeding Pattern Lighter periods over time; occasional spotting initially Irregular spotting; heavier bleeding; bleeding between periods

-IUD Position on Ultrasound T-shaped centered in uterine cavity IUD tilted/misaligned; possible partial perforation signs
+IUD Position on Ultrasound T-shaped centered in uterine cavity IUD tilted, low, embedded, expelled, or showing possible perforation signs

 Treatment Options If Your Mirena Has Moved